locxter/dcmntscnnr/README.md

 ![Overview image](overview.png)

-This is a very simple GUI program for scanning documents.
+This is a GUI program for scanning documents.

 ## Dependencies